WebKit/explainers/texttracks/README.md

 If a site implements its own subtitle and caption rendering, it incurs many costs:

-1. the engineering cost of maintaining bespoke text track display code;
+1. The engineering cost of maintaining bespoke text track display code.
-2. the inability of bespoke text track display code to respect system conventions or user preferences re: display of captions and subtitles;
+2. The inability of bespoke text track display code to respect system conventions or user preferences re: display of captions and subtitles.
-3. the inability of bespoke code to hook into platform features like picture-in-picture and some forms of media fullscreen;
+3. The inability of bespoke code to hook into platform features like picture-in-picture and some forms of media fullscreen;
-4. relatedly, the need (due to regulatory requirements) to duplicate those system user settings re: how captions and subtitles get displayed;
+4. Relatedly, the need (due to regulatory requirements) to duplicate those system user settings for how captions and subtitles get displayed.
+This compounds across web sites, as each site provides its own set of user settings.
-5. the bandwidth cost of delivering all this custom javascript;
+6. The bandwidth cost of delivering all this custom javascript.
-6. the performance cost of executing all this custom javascript.
+7. The performance cost of executing all this custom javascript.

 Given how costly this is, why do people ever go down this path?
-Unfortunately, delivering text tracks in WebVTT can sometimes be too costly.
+Unfortunately, delivering text tracks in WebVTT can sometimes be too costly or not possible:

-1. There are storage and (potentially lossy) conversion costs if you have a large existing corpus of subtitle and caption data in other formats.
+1. There are storage and (potentially lossy) conversion costs if one has an existing corpus of subtitle and caption data in other formats.
-2. It can also be awkward and error-prone to generate webvtt on the fly for live captioning or similar cases (e.g. the dynamic generation of text tracks using a TTS engine)
+2. It can also be awkward and error-prone to generate webvtt on the fly for live captioning or similar cases (e.g. the dynamic generation of text tracks using a TTS engine).

 ### Goals

-* Allow video publishers to continue storing captions in legacy or custom formats.
+* Allow video publishers to continue storing captions in legacy or custom formats, but then allow those to be represented by a restricted subset of HTML.
-* Make sure users can control the presence and style of captions with system accessibility settings.
+* Give users control the presence and style of captions with system accessibility settings.

-Exposing the values of user preferences to web content is unacceptable for fingerprinting reasons; given this constraint and the above goals, we therefore arrive at a third goal:
+As exposing user preferences to web content would be an unacceptable fingerprinting vector, we arrive at a third goal:

 * Allow captions to be served in custom formats, but still be rendered by the browser engine.